NAIL THE TRAILS #9: Plan every step. (Sometimes, literally.)

 (Continued from Tip #8: Welcome the Weekend)

-Ten days before the Escarpment Trail Run, I still couldn’t see exactly where and how I was going to shave off five-plus minutes from my 2015 time and break four hours.
-So I sat down with my coach Dick Vincent, who fortuitously happens to be the Escarpment’s Race Director, and we looked at my previous years’ split times, alongside those of a handful of 2016 runners who had finished in just under four hours.
-We concluded that while I could definitely try and gain time going up Windham High Peak at the start of the race, it was on the last leg, the 4.5 mile descent from Stoppel Point, and especially the last, highly technical 2.5 miles from North Point, that I was losing time compared to others.
+Ten days before the Escarpment Trail Run, I still couldn’t see exactly where and how I was going to shave five-plus minutes off my 2015 time and break four hours.
+So I sat down with my coach Dick Vincent, who fortuitously happens to be the Escarpment’s Race Director, and we studied my previous years’ split times, alongside a handful of 2016 runners who had finished in just under my four hour goal.
+We concluded that while I could definitely try and gain time going up Windham High Peak at the start of the race, it was on the last leg, the 4.5 mile descent from Stoppel Point, and especially the last, highly technical 2.5 miles from North Point, that I was losing time.
 I told Dick how my legs typically flagged at that stage, and Dick asked about my fueling habits.
-Typically, I pride myself on getting through two-three hours of a long race without needing anything but water; Dick insisted I take a gel or half a clif bar every 30-45 minutes (more or less at every aid station), drink coke or Gatorade at every opportunity, and make sure that I bring my S! caps (salt pills) with me.
+Typically, I pride myself on getting through two-three hours of a long race without needing anything but water; Dick insisted I take a gel or half a Clif Bar every 30-45 minutes (i.e., at every aid station), drink coke or Gatorade likewise, and make sure that I bring my S! caps (salt pills) with me.
 While I was concerned that this sounded like a recipe for diarrhea, Dick’s primary goal was to ensure I wasn’t running on empty those last few miles.

 I got so far ahead of the game that I got cocky, got distracted, and took a nasty fall barely half a mile from the end that left my knee banged up and bruised for weeks.
-But fact is, had I not had sufficient time in the bank already, that fall might still have happened from tiredness, and I’d have had failed in my goal.
-As it was, I finished in 3 hrs, 55 minutes and 4 seconds, a PR by almost ten massive minutes.
-I had achieved the last of my long-term, long-distance running goals, and inconsequential though it is in the bigger scheme of things, I felt that I could die happy.
+But had I not had sufficient time in the bank already, that fall might still have happened from tiredness, and I’d have had failed in my goal.
+As it was, I finished in 3:55:04, a PR by almost ten massive minutes.
+I had achieved the last of my long-term, long-distance running goals, and inconsequential though it is in the bigger scheme of things, I felt that, in that regard at least, I could die happy.

-The truth of the matter: I had trained hard, and it had helped.
+The truth of the matter: I trained hard.
 But I genuinely don’t think it would have happened without that last consultation, and that final, analytical training run.
 Sometimes, it really is worth planning every single step.